 Whitney Elliott joined the faculty of St. Andrew’s in 2006 as a French and geography teacher in the Middle School.
 She holds a BA (Hons.) from the University of Guelph and a B.Ed. from York University.
 Whitney is a grade 6 Core teacher, instructing in math, French, language arts, and science.
 Prior to joining SAC, Whitney volunteered at a school in Quebec and studied at a Language School in Trois Pistoles.
 She is currently the faculty coordinator for the Middle School Green Team and assists in the MS Band as an alto saxophone player.
 Whitney coaches U14 Volleyball and U14 Track & Field.

 (905) 727-3178 x410

 McMaster - Bachelor of Arts McMaster - Master of Arts

-Adam joined the faculty in 2003 and teaches geography and History in the Middle School.
-He holds a B.E.S. from the University of Waterloo, a B.Ed. from Lakehead University, and a Masters of Education from Graceland University.
-Adam previously worked as an IBM Small Business Consultant and taught English in Japan and Ghana with his wife Clare.
+Adam joined the faculty in 2003 and teaches geography and history in the Middle School.
+He holds a B.E.S. from the University of Waterloo, a B.Ed. from Lakehead University, and a Master's of Education from Graceland University.
+Adam previously worked as an IBM Small Business Consultant and taught English in Japan and Ghana with his late wife Clare.
 Adam's first love is travel having spent time in Newzealand, Japan, Ecuador, and Cambodia in the last few years.
-Adam lives in Newmarket with his wife, Jessica, and sons Nathan and Gavin.
+Adam lives in Newmarket with his wife, Jessica, and sons, Nathan and Gavin.